TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 You need to drill two inches hole in the side for drainage.
 This will ensure that soil does not get waterlogged and a small reservoir is created to keep the soil moist.
 If you are living in an urban area then you get recycled soil from a nursery or just purchase new soil from a supplier.
 If you plan to use soil from your yard then you must get a soil test done to find out if it contains lead.
-There are organizations which will do the soil test in exchange of a small fee.
+There are organizations that will do the soil test in exchange for a small fee.

 Building the soil

-If you want to produce a large yield then you need to build up the soil and for this you need worm bins.
+If you want to produce a large yield then you need to build up the soil and for this, you need worm bins.
 The process is known as vermicompost, whereby you stack bins under the counter so that it does not produce strong odors.
 If you do not want to build your own bins then you can but the ready-made kits which are available commercially.
 The worm casings can be mixed directly with the soil so that it gets additional nutrients.
 Just look out for compostable items that may germinate like melons and tomatoes.

 Choose the starter plants

 You must choose starter plants that will offer high yields.
 You can start with potatoes.
-In a single five gallon bucket you can yield large number of potatoes using potting soil and straw mix.
+In a single five-gallon bucket you can yield a large number of potatoes using potting soil and straw mix.
 Since potatoes provide the maximum calories per square foot, it’s a good idea to have potatoes as your starter plant.
 They will germinate in less than a month and just reseed them constantly to keep them keeping.
 You will feel really satisfied after your efforts yield results.

 The other options

 If you are not keen on potatoes then you can weigh other alternatives like bush beans and snap peas.
-Bush beans boast of a very high yield and are quite easy to grow.
+Bush beans boast a very high yield and are quite easy to grow.
 You can also opt for lettuce mix as they are easy to grow.
 The key components of bio-intensive agriculture are continuous harvest and resowing.
-It is not at all difficult to replicate the same in a small scale at home.
+It is not at all difficult to replicate the same on a small scale at home.

 Word of caution

 Urban gardeners must take care of certain things to ensure that they have a successful garden.
 If you have a large lawn, you must watch out for herbicide drift.
 This can occur is the people in your locality are using herbicide to manage the weeds.
 But how will you detect this?
 Watch out for the leaves.
 If the leaves of the plant appear twisted and bubbly then it is a clear indication that someone in the area using herbicides.
 However, you can counter these problems.
-One option is to grow the plants on a shielded sun porch or if you know the person then you can advice him/her on other options of weed management.
-But since many may not agree you can stick with the option of sun porch.
+One option is to grow the plants on a shielded sun porch or if you know the person then you can advise him/her on other options of weed management.
+But since many may not agree you can stick with the option of a sun porch.